 They regularly post content, events, and crash courses on managing SaaS companies and solving problems that businesses may encounter.
 What’s more, they also have several ebooks and videos that are free to download by the public.

-More than collaboration, InVision also encourages learning and improving startup tech products through their blog.
+More than collaboration, InVision also encourages learning and improving startup tech products through its blog.

-Inside Design has a niche on design thinking, teams, and inspiration.
-True to their purpose, they also tackle about remote teams and how to properly manage them.
+Inside Design has a niche in design thinking, teams, and inspiration.
+True to their purpose, they also tackle remote teams and how to properly manage them.

 Webflow’s blog tackles more about web development, WordPress, and website building for beginners.

-This is mostly handy for businesses who just started designing their websites from scratch and want to learn more about maintaining and keeping it protected from security threats.
+This is mostly handy for businesses who just started designing their websites from scratch and want to learn more about maintaining and keeping them protected from security threats.